'Rick And Morty' Season 7's Shocking Ending Explained

 Perhaps a slight break from endless adventuring will do Rick some good.
 Because he is healing, at least a little, and there’s now a chance he could even become somewhat less messed up — or even happy — in the long run.
 That’s a more powerful story to root for than his quest for vengeance ever was.

-‘Banished From The Hero’s Party’ Season 2: Plot, Cast, Release Date And Other Details
+‘Obliterated’ Season 2: Is The Netflix Show Being Renewed For A Second Instalment?

-‘Sweet Home’ Season 3: Its Release Date, Plot Details, Cast And More
+‘House Of The Dragon’ Season 2 Release Date, Teaser Trailer And More

 (Hero and featured image credits: IMDb)